vippsas/vipps-psp-api/vipps-psp-api.md

 For `merchantOrderId`: See
 [orderId recommendations](https://developer.vippsmobilepay.com/docs/vipps-developers/common-topics/orderid).

-### The userToken
+### The user token

 The user token is a token generated when the user has given a consent.
-This token is provided to the PSP in the makePayment callback when initializing or preforming a recurring payment.
+This token is provided to the PSP in the `makePayment` callback when initializing or preforming a recurring payment.

 A `userToken` contains the `scope` of the consent, in the claim named `scope`.